CopyText/TextCopy/readme.source.md

 The following may work but have not been verified:

  * Xamarin.iOS
- * Xamarin.Mac

-If anyone verifies any of the above, please submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) to the readme with the outcome.
+If anyone verifies this, please submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) to the readme with the outcome.

 ### Not supported

  * Xamarin.Android
- * Xamarin.Mac.
-Fails when calling GetText with:
+ * Xamarin.Mac Full, .NET Framework 4.7.2
      ```
     System.DllNotFoundException: User32.dll
       at at (wrapper managed-to-native)WindowsClipboard.IsClipboardFormatAvailable(uint)
       at WindowsClipboard.GetText()
       at TextCopy.Clipboard.GetText()
     ```

 If support is required, please submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) that adds support.